Permit System Aims to Protect Wilderness Areas in the Central Cascades

 What were once under-the-radar gems are now star attractions with outdoor adventurers coming from far and wide to enjoy Mt.
 Jefferson, the Willamette National Forest, and much more.
 With increased use comes increased impact on these fragile environments, spurring the U.S. Forest Service (USFS) to create and implement a new permitting plan to protect the most used areas.

-Summer 2021 marks the introduction of the Central Cascades Wilderness Permit System, which establishes strict limits on how many groups can hike or overnight in certain areas of the Mt.
+That plan is now active as the Central Cascades Wilderness Permit System, which establishes strict limits on how many groups can hike or overnight in certain areas of the Mt.
 Jefferson, Mt.
 Washington and Three Sisters Wilderness areas in the Willamette and Deschutes National Forests.
-(The program was originally planned to start in May 2020, but COVID-19 uncertainty put initial implementation on hold until this season.)

 With so many changes this season, we’ve put together a short guide answering some of the most common questions about the plan.